gnosischain/documentation/docs/node/Node Tools/swarm/b-docker-swarm.md

 * 4gb RAM
 * 30gb SSD
 * Stable internet connection

+### Software

-* A Gnosis Chain RPC endpoint (either by running your own node or from a third party provider such as Infura, or from one of the free publicly available RPC endpoints listed in the [Gnosis Chain docs](https://docs.gnosischain.com/tools/RPC%20Providers/).
+* A Gnosis Chain RPC endpoint (either by running your own node or the [free RPC endpoint](https://xdai.fairdatasociety.org) offered from the Fair Data Society.
+Other free public options are available at the [Gnosis Chain docs](https://docs.gnosischain.com/tools/RPC%20Providers/).
 * [jq utility](https://jqlang.github.io/jq/) for formatting API output (optional)

 :::info
-The [`jq` utility](https://jqlang.github.io/jq/) is used here to automatically format the output from the Bee API.
-It can help make API output more readable.
+The [`jq` utility](https://jqlang.github.io/jq/) is used in this guide to automatically format the output from the Bee API.
+It can help make API output much more readable, however it is totally optional.
 :::

-## Bee with Docker
+### Tokens

+* A small amount of xDAI to pay for Gnosis Chain transactions, 0.1 xDAI should be enough
+* 10 xBZZ (BZZ on Gnosis Chain) is required for staking

+## Full node setup process

 This section will guide you through setting up and running a single Bee full node using Docker.
+In the guide, we use a single line command for running our Bee node, with the Bee config options being set through environment variables, and a single volume hosted for our node's data.

-### Full node startup command
+### Start node

 ```bash
 docker run -d --rm --name bee-1 \